qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrum-personal-server.md

 ## I. Set Up Dom0
 ### A. Create a gateway.
 **Notes:**
 - This gateway should be independent of any other Whonix gateway to isolate its onion service.
+See [here](https://www.whonix.org/wiki/Multiple_Whonix-Workstations#Multiple_Whonix-Gateways).
 - You must choose a label color, but it does not have to match this example.

 ```